 - service on the Birmingham Bar Association's Task Force on Diversity Initiatives;

-- annual presentations to 1L members of BLSA chapter on how to succeed in law school;
+- annual presentations to 1L members of the University of Albama's Black Law Students Association ("BLSA") chapter on how to succeed in law school;

-- firm-wide sponsorship of the Magic City Bar Association scholarship dinner, the Black Law Students Association scholarship dinner and the Martin Luther King, Jr. Unity Breakfast; and
+- firm-wide sponsorship of the Magic City Bar Association scholarship dinner which promotes the professional and educational advancement of African-American attorneys, the University of Alabama's Black Law Student Association's scholarship dinner and the Martin Luther King, Jr. Unity Breakfast; and

 We are proud of our achievements in the area of diversity and look forward to many more to come.
 If you would like additional information on our efforts, or advice on how to implement some of our programs, please contact Kevin Clark.